setzler/PanelReg/README.md

 )
 ```

-To estimate the panel regression, use syntax such as the following:
+To estimate the panel regression, the syntax is as follows:

 ``` r
 reg = PanelReg(panel_data, panel_model = "MA1", varnames)